reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-carbonates-co2.rst

 A *partial equilibrium assumption* is considered in this simulation.
 This simplifies the problem by assuming that those species that react at much faster rates are *continually in chemical equilibrium*.
-These are here referred to *equilibrium species*.
-The remaining species (those reacting at relatively slower rates) are referred to *kinetic species*.
+They are referred to as *equilibrium species*.
+The remaining species (those reacting at relatively slower rates) are referred to as *kinetic species*.

-Because aqueous and gaseous species, and also halite species, react at relatively fast rates, they are reasonable candidates in this problem for being equilibrium species.
-The kinetic species, are thus the carbonate minerals: calcite, magnesite and dolomite.
+Because aqueous and gaseous species, as well as halite, react at relatively fast rates, they are reasonable candidates in this problem for being equilibrium species.
+The kinetic species are thus the carbonate minerals: calcite, magnesite, and dolomite.

 With this partial equilibrium assumption, there is no need to specify kinetic rate laws for the fast reacting equilibrium species.
 For these species,